Multi-Agent Lipschitz Bandits: Appendix G: Gap-Free Analysis—Consensus, Baselines, Limits, and a Conditional Epochic Recovery

 We first prove a gap-free guarantee that requires {no} structural assumptions beyond Lipschitzness.
-Phase~I and Phase~II are run once at precision $\varepsilon$; then we apply Lemma~\ref{lem:dither-consensus} to select a common $N$-cell set, seat via Musical Chairs (Appendix~C), and run Phase~III (Appendix~D).
+Phase~I and Phase~II are run once at precision $\varepsilon$; then we apply Lemma~\ref{lem:dither-consensus} to select a common $N$-cell set, seat via Musical Chairs (Appendix~D), and run Phase~III (Appendix~E).

 \begin{proposition}[Single-shot, gap-free baseline] For any $L$-Lipschitz mean on $[0,1]^d$ and horizon $T$, there exists a choice of $\varepsilon$ such that

 using $K=\lceil 1/h\rceil^d$ and $K h^d\in[1,2^d)$, whence $K(Lh)^d=\Theta(L^d)$.
 The $\tilde O(\cdot)$ hides logarithmic factors in $N,K,1/\delta_{\text{sys}}$. \end{proposition}